I recently offered a survey to all of my newsletter subscribers.

 This is golf.
 The story isn’t.

-If you’d like to have a chat about your golf, then please feel free to get in touch.
+If you’d like to have a chat about your golf, then please follow this link to arrange a time.